DeNepo/welcome-to-js/4-developing-programs/5-writing-programs/README.md

 Learning to carefully identify and fix bugs in a program is not an easy skill to develop.
 It comes after lots of practice and experience.

-You'll learn more about debugging programs in the next module: Debugging.